govau/design-system-site/content/components/progress-indicator/default.md

         },
       ]} />
 ---
+## Default

 Our design system provides a progress indicator for larger tasks that can be completed out of order and returned to at a later date, like doing a tax return or applying for a driver’s licence.

 The individual tasks or steps are shown as either: